 Oz Amram

-I’m Oz, a postdoc at Fermilab working on particle physics research.
-I’m a member of the CMS collaboration at the Large Hadron Collider.
-The CMS experiment tries to understand what the fundamental building blocks of the universe are and how they interact.
-I am particularly interested in ways in which machine learning can help us in this quest.
+I’m a part of the CMS experiment at the Large Hadron Collider.
+CMS tries to understand what the fundamental building blocks of the universe are and how they interact, both by measuring the properties of the particles we know about, like the Higgs boson, and by looking for new particles.
+I am particularly interested in ways in which AI can help us in this quest.

 I completed my PhD at Johns Hopkins University in 2022.
 My thesis was titled “Searching for Anomalies in Proton-Proton Collisions at the Large Hadron Collider”.